brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 * it also influences the choice of "memory model": the range of memory a program has access to.

 ## RISC-V64 registers
 A register is a location that stores a number on a computer architecture.
-For either the 32-bit base integer instruction set RV32I or the 64-bit counterpart RV64I, XLEN characters the width in bits of an integer value stored in a register:
+For either the 32-bit base integer instruction set RV32I or the 64-bit counterpart RV64I, XLEN characterises the width in bits of an integer value stored in a register:

 for RV32I, XLEN = 32; for RV64I, XLEN = 64.